Second Grade Overview

 Second Grade Social Studies

 The second grade social studies curriculum contains lessons and quizzes organized into several chapters.
 The curriculum can be used as afterschool review or as a supplement to a traditional homeschooling approach.
-Although the materials are extensive, social studies is included as an added bonus.
-It does not correlate to all state standards and is not animated.
+Although the materials are extensive, it does not correlate to all state standards and is not animated.

 - Wants and Needs – Students learn about the basic human needs of food, clothing, and shelter and how these needs are met.